PrefectHQ/prefect/docs/guides/deployment/storage-guide.md

     When prompted, enter the bucket.
 TK format

-If you use this a cloud storage provider with a private storage bucket/blob/contianer, you will need to provide credentials for a cloud account role with sufficient permissions via a block or other method.
+If you use a cloud storage provider with a private storage bucket/blob/container, you will need to provide credentials for a cloud account.

-If you want to configure a Secret block ahead of time for use when deploying a `prefect.yaml` file do the following:
+If you want to configure a Secret ahead of time for use when deploying a `prefect.yaml` file do the following:

 === "AWS"
+    TK are 1 and 2 only necessary if self-hosting? a Prefect server instance?
+In my cloud workspace they are pre-installed.

     1. Install the relevant library with `pip install -U prefect-aws`
     1. Register the blocks in that library with `prefect block register -m prefect_aws`
-    1. Create an aws-credentials block via code or the Prefect UI and reference it as shown above.
-    1. In addition to the block name, most users will need to fill in the *AWS Access Key ID* and *AWS Access Key Secret* fields.
+    1. Create an aws-credentials block via code or the Prefect UI.
+In addition to the block name, most users will need to fill in the *AWS Access Key ID* and *AWS Access Key Secret* fields.
+    1. Reference the block as shown above.

 Ensure the role has read and write permissions to access the bucket.